Croatian pre-Romanesque art and architecture

+Background

+History

+First Croatian ruler that certainly received pope's recognition of his country was duke Branimir, who was called by Pope John VIII dux Chroatorum in his letter in 879.
+First king of Kingdom of Croatia, Tomislav from the House of Trpimirović was crowned around year 925 as rex Chroatorum, and the kingdom continued its peak until the reign of Petar Krešimir IV (1058–1074) and last native king Demetrius Zvonimir (1075–1089).

 During the time of Croatian rulers the country was rarely ruled from one place and royal court would move from town to town in which there was a royal castle.
 The most important royal cities were Nin, Biograd na Moru and Knin.
-Other bigger cities were Zadar, Split, Krk, Osor, Trogir, Ston and Dubrovnik, in which big number of original Roman population resided that was eventually croaticized.
+Other bigger cities were Zadar, Split, Krk, Osor, Trogir, Ston and Dubrovnik, in which big number of original Roman population resided that was eventually Croaticized.

 After the death of last ruler from the dynasty of Trpimirović in 1091 most of Croatian nobility has accepted the Hungarian king Coloman as a king of unified kingdom of Croatian and Hungary, stated by the deal Pacta Conventa from year 1102.
-In Hungarian Kingdom, in Croatia all art already has all characteristics of Romanesque style.
+As part of the Hungarian Kingdom, all art in Croatia already has all characteristics of Romanesque style.

+Research

+The cultural heritage of Croatia is researched for centuries, and was interpreted according several scholarly hypotheses: